 The Positive Cognitive Restructuring Approach

-The title doesn’t exactly role of the tongue, but this is one power-packed strategy.
+The title doesn’t exactly role off the tongue, but this is a power-packed strategy.

-The basic premise of Cognitive Behavioral Therapy is that our thoughts have a major impact on how we feel and behave.
-It is believed that many psychological issues, like depression are the result of how we interpret our experiences.
+The basic premise of Cognitive Behavioral Therapy is that our thoughts have a significant impact on how we feel and behave.
+It is believed that many psychological issues, like depression, are the result of how we interpret our experiences.
 A good CBT therapist will help clients modify unhealthy thoughts and behaviors and replace them with more positive ones.

-Positive Cognitive Restructuring, another strategy that super people use, involves making changes to the way you think about a problem or a stressful situation.
+Positive Cognitive Restructuring involves modifying the way you think about a problem or a stressful situation.
 Don’t confuse this with denial.
 Cognitive restructuring or “reframing” is an active process in which you consciously change your thoughts and beliefs about an issue.
-When you look at a problem from a more positive angle (from the perspective that anything is possible, that you have the ability to improve your life, that you deserve better, etc.), you’re more likely to come up with better solutions.
+When you look at a problem from a more positive angle—from the perspective that anything is possible, that you have the ability to improve your life, that you deserve better—you’re more likely to come up with effective solutions.

 Here are some examples of cognitive restructuring: